Siriuswee/Hello-World/README.md

 # Hello-World
 This is my first test Git repository.

-I prefer beagle from other breeds likeJack Russell.
+I prefer beagle from other breeds like Jack Russell.